1yam/DecentralStream/README.md

  MetaMask wallet for authentification

- User don't need to install anythings to access the steam
+ User don't need to install anythings to access the stream